 As part of obtaining reasonable assurance about whether Loudon County Solid Waste Disposal Commission's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
-However, providing an opinion on compliance with those provisions was not an objective of our audit; accordingly, we do not express such an opinion.
+However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
 The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-However, we noted certain matters that we have reported to the management of Loudon County Solid Waste Disposal Commission in a separate letter dated December 8, 2009.
+We noted certain matters that we reported to management of Loudon County Solid Waste Disposal Commission in a separate letter dated February 26, 2010.